Eyevinn/media-event-filter/README.md

 Different player engines built on top of the Media Source Extension all have their own implementations for listening to events.

-This filter aims to provide a single source of truth that can be used across player engines and native browser native playback.
+This filter aims to provide a single source of truth that can be used across player engines and browser native playback.

 Adheres to the [Eyevinn Player Analytics Specification](https://github.com/Eyevinn/player-analytics-specification).